xplshn/bigdl/README.md

 ##### `Update` arguments:
 Update can receive an optional list of specific binaries to update OR no arguments at all.
 When `update` receives no arguments it updates everything that is both found in the repos and in your `$INSTALL_DIR`.
 ##### Arguments of `info`
 When `info` is called with no arguments, it displays binaries which are part of the `list` and are also found on your `$INSTALL_DIR`.
 If `info` is called with a binary's name as argument, `info` will display as much information of it as is available.
-The "Size", "SHA256", "B3SUM" fields may not match your local installation if the binary wasn't provided by `bigdl` or it isn't updated.
+The "Size", "SHA256", "Version" fields may not match your local installation if the binary wasn't provided by `bigdl` or if it isn't up-to-date.
 ###### Example:
 ```
 $ bigdl info micro